By Mike Andrews

 Our Church Service Time @ 9:30am.

-Adult Bible Study Wednesday Nights @6:30pm
+Bible Study, Wednesday Nights @ 6:30pm

 We now broadcast on 97.5FM in your car or home, for those who are unable to come in person.
 We do encourgage you to attend if possible first!